trosine/juame-ospuppet/README.md

-puppet module install puppetlabs-stdlib puppet module install puppetlabs-inifile puppet module install puppetlabs-hocon
+puppet module install puppetlabs-stdlib puppet module install puppetlabs-inifile puppet module install puppetlabs-hocon puppet module install puppetlabs-puppetserver_gem
 ```
 Make sure that the necessary software packages are available for the package manager (like *yum*).
 For example you can use the [Puppet Collections](https://docs.puppetlabs.com/guides/puppetlabs_package_repositories.html#using-puppet-collections).

 ### Beginning with ospuppet

-#### Puppet Server
+#### Puppet Agent

-The simplest way to get Puppet Server up and running with this module is...
+The simplest way to install and start the Puppet Agent is...

 ```
-include ::ospuppet::server
+include ::ospuppet::agent
 ```

 #### Puppet Master